JMSrulez/pi-slideshow/Setup.md

 0. **Pré‑requis**
 - Raspberry Pi OS **Bullseye** (for Pi 3B+... better use latest version on RPi 4 or 5)
-- Wi‑Fi configuré.
+- Wi‑Fi setup (or ETH as you like).
-- SSH activé.
+- SSH activated.

 ## Installation Steps